-If you are applying for a 457 visa, or any other type of visa for migration to Australia, you may need quite a few documents translated.
+If you are applying for an Australian visa or Australian citizenship, you may need quite a few documents translated.
 It's worth remembering that TradTrans offers bigger discounts the more documents you have.
 Prices will be charged per page for standard certificates, or per 100 words for personalised text documents, and will be emailed directly to you.

 What is a ‘standard’ certificate?